michaelsurya/do-test/README.md

 ----

-<p>For testing purposes you can use the following credentials: </p>
+For testing purposes you can use the following credentials:
-- test@email.com - password
+ - test@email.com / password
-- customer@email.com - password
+ - customer@email.com / password

 ---